tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_hats.md

 course: "Documenting REST APIs"
 sidebar: docapis
 weight: 7.93
 section: publishingapis
 path1: /publishingapis.html
 ---

-Help authoring tools (HATs) refer to the common toolset often used by technical writers.
+In contrast to [docs-as-code tools](pubapis_docs_as_code), help authoring tools (HATs) refer to the common toolset often used by technical writers.
 Common HATs include MadCap Flare, Adobe Robohelp, Author-it, and more.
-Sure, you can use these tools to create API documentation.
+You can use these tools to create API documentation.
+There are pros and cons with HATs.

 {% if site.target == "web" %}
 * TOC